Ashwa2001/HPXNN/HPXNN_SOURCE_CODE/README.md

     <li><b>hpx_pytorch_convertor.cpp</b>: This is the converter tool responsible for converting C++ PyTorch programs to HPX C++ PyTorch Programs.
     <li><b>OpenNN Library</b>: OpenNN stands for Open Neural Networks.
 It is a software library written in the C++ programming language.
 It implements a major area of machine learning, neural networks.
 Written in C++ for advanced analytics, OpenNN’s main advantage is its high performance.
 </ol>
-This library implements the HPX backend to the above listed files.
+This library implements the HPX backend on the above listed files.
 Files like Tensor Functions, Optimization, Autograd, MNIST, CNN-Resnet 50, Linear Regression, Logistics Regression, 2-Layer Neural Network, Feed Forward Neural Network are common machine learning algorithms which were used for testing HPX's performance on PyTorch Programs.
-Changes like asynchronous function calls using async() and futures were used and standard for-loops are converted to HPX for-loops.<br>
+Changes like asynchronous function calls using async() and futures were used and standard for-loops were converted to HPX for-loops.<br>
 HPX_CONVERTER.cpp is a converter tool responsible for converting C++ PyTorch programs into HPX implemented C++ PyTorch programs. <br>
 The OpenNN Library contains the OpenNN repository with HPX backend implemented.
 The testing has been done on example files like breast_cancer, airfoil_self_noise, airline_passengers, iris_plant, logical_operations, simple_function_regression.
 Moreover, changes have been made to opennn module files like adaptive_moment_estimation.cpp, data_set.cpp and neural_network.cpp,etc.

-> Each of these files contain the absolute path to either HPX library or PyTorch Library.
+> Each of these files contain the absolute path to either the HPX library or the PyTorch Library.
 These paths must be changed accordingingly on each system.<br>
 > These paths have mostly been mentioned in the CMakeLists.txt file with each folder.
-Some of files also contain absolute path to their datasets.<br> <i><b>Please make the necessary changes.</b></i>
+Some files also contain the absolute path to their datasets.<br> <i><b>Please make the necessary changes.</b></i>

 ## Execution of the Files